May 18, 2019

 Why prevent the default action of click or form submission?
 Simple, for debugging reasons it’s better if you stay on the same page.
 Halting the default action prevents links from working, thus you can easily check what happens on a website and what data can be used for tracking purpose.

 This is one of my new favorites.
 What I like about it, is that the extension (by Analytics Pros) replaces Tag Manager Injector, logs what data was pushed to dataLayer, runs diagnostics for most common issues, and offers a bunch of other features.
+I’m also giving a closer look about this extension in my Intermediate GTM course.

 Another extension to help you easier debug what’s happening in the Data Layer.
 But unlike Data Slayer or Data Layer Inspector, this plugin enables you to check the Data Layer without having to use the browser console.